banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 #### 3.3.1 UI Component Architecture Implementation

-To improve testability and separation of concerns for complex UI components, we will implement a presentation/container component split:
+To improve testability and separation of concerns for complex UI components, I will implement a presentation/container component split:

 1. **Identifying Complex Components**
    - Focus on complex UI components that would benefit most from this pattern: